scolapicchioni/blazor/Lab10/readme.md

 The last part requires the configuration of our client project, which is split in two: the ASP.NET Server Host (the BFF) and the Blazor WebAssembly project (the Frontend client).

 When we started, we used a Blazor templates with no authentication.
-This means that we have to add some parts that would already been there if we had chosen the [Standalone with Authentication Library](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/standalone-with-authentication-library?view=aspnetcore-6.0&tabs=visual-studio) template.
+This means that we have to add some parts that would already been there if we had chosen the [Standalone with Authentication Library](https://learn.microsoft.com/en-us/aspnet/core/blazor/security/webassembly/standalone-with-authentication-library?view=aspnetcore-7.0&tabs=visual-studio) template.

-Luckily for us, we can steal the code described in the [Building Blazor WASM client applications Tutorial](https://docs.duendesoftware.com/identityserver/v6/quickstarts/7_blazor/)
+Luckily for us, we can steal the code described in the [Building Blazor WASM client applications Tutorial](https://docs.duendesoftware.com/identityserver/v6/quickstarts/7_blazor/) or even directly from the [github repo of the BFF Blazor Wasm Sample](https://github.com/DuendeSoftware/Samples/tree/main/IdentityServer/v6/BFF/BlazorWasm)

 ### The Frontend.Server Project